-We all understand the importance of respect – But what can we do if we don’t get it?
-How can we encourage others to gives the respect we show them and deserve to have back?
+We all understand the importance of respect but what can we do if we don’t get it?
+How can we encourage others to give the respect we show them and deserve to receive back?

 Here are seven ways to receive respect from the people in your life:

 When someone treats you disrespectfully, call them out on it.
 This is uncomfortable to do but so absolutely necessary.
 If you say nothing about their behavior, it is sure going to continue.
 It may even escalate.
 Calmly explain why their behavior was disrespectful and how it made you feel.
 Tell them kindly but firmly that they can not treat you this way.